-Kickstart is a job creation scheme by The Department for Work and Pensions (DWP) that provides funding to employers to create six-month job placements for 16-24 year olds currently receiving Universal Credit.
-Funding covers 100% of the costs of a six-month placement, up to 25 hours a week, which can start anytime between now and 31 Dec 2021.
+Kickstart is a DWP job creation scheme that provides funding to employers to create six-month job placements for 16-24 year olds currently receiving Universal Credit.
+Funding covers 100% of the costs of a six-month placement, up to 25 hours a week, which can start anytime between now and 31 March 2022.

-All Creative Kickstart employers approved by DWP have now been notified and applications to Creative Kickstart are now closed.
+All Creative Kickstart employers approved by DWP have now been notified and applications to be a Creative Kickstart employer are now closed.

 Creative Kickstart employers can deliver this support themselves or they can work with an external partner to do so.